MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 -----+----------------------------------------+-----------------
  354 | Dataflow: materialize.qck.num_bids     | 02:05:25.756836
  578 | Dataflow: materialize.qck.num_bids_idx | 00:15:04.838741
- (3 rows)
+ (2 rows)
 ```

-The result shows the time Materialize spend keeping the materialized view `num_bids` up to date.
+These results show that Materialize spend the most time keeping the materialized view `num_bids` up to date.
+Followed by the work on the index `avg_bids_idx` that has been defined on the materialized view.

 ### Finding expensive operators within a dataflow